samuelgr/Xidi/README.md

 A keyboard element mapper links an XInput controller element to a key on the keyboard.
 As a result, it is not linked to any virtual controller element.

 Element mappers of this type require a single parameter identifying the associated keyboard key.
 Keyboard keys can be identified in a few different ways, as listed below in order of precedence from top to bottom.
-1. Symbolic key name, which is case-insensitive and takes the form of one of the `DIK_` DirectInput [keyboard device enumeration](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ee418641(v=vs.85)) values, with or without the "DIK_" prefix.
+1. Symbolic key name, which is case-insensitive and takes the form of one of the `DIK_` enumerator names from the DirectInput [keyboard device enumeration](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ee418641(v=vs.85)), with or without the "DIK_" prefix.
 1. Numeric scan code expressed as a number in decimal, octal (prefix "0" required), or hexadecimal (prefix "0x" required).

 In general, the easiest way of identifying a keyboard key is by symbolic name.
 The complete list of supported symbolic names is contained in the `MapperParser.cpp` source code file, but as a summary the following are recognized.
 Note that Xidi internally maps all keyboard key identifiers to hardware scan codes.
 Therefore, all symbolic names represent physical key positions on a US QWERTY keyboard.